autonity/docs.autonity.org/content/docs/oracle/install-oracle/_index.md

     This will build the executable (`./build/bin/autoracle`) and create a subdirectory containing data source plugins packaged in the release (`./build/bin/plugins/`).

 4. (Optional) Add data source plugins.
 Navigate to the `plugins` sub-directory of your working directory and add sub-directories for additional plugins you are installing.
+See [Installing data source plugins](/oracle/install-oracle/#install-plugin).

 5. (Optional) Copy the generated binary to `/usr/local/bin` so it can be accessed by all users, or other location in your `PATH`: